YaBoyWonder/BB-8-v.2/README.md

 This bot requires <a href="https://nodejs.org/en/">Node.js 7.0</a> or higher.

   1. Download this repository or download <a href="https://git-scm.com/downloads">git</a> and clone this repository.
+  2. Go get a `.sqlite` file, however rename it to say `selfbot.sqlite`